wp-plugins/bepro-listings/readme.txt

 == Other Notes ==

 BePro Listings is the most advanced Direcotory and front end upload plugin available.
 Its dynamic architecture and configuration options facilitate unique and feature filled solutions.
 This allows BePro Listings to transform into any type of directory.
-In fact, you can run multiple directories simultaneously via multisite or on one domain with our Form Builder addon.
+In fact, you can run multiple directories simultaneously via multisite for FREE, or on one domain with our Form Builder addon.

 Our **Drag and Drop Form Builder** addon is unique and takes advantage of our advanced architecture.
 It truely allows you to **Visually build** custom directories in whatever language you need.
 The typical issue with form builders is how they store information.
 It makes it impossible to search anything more than the title.
-With our approach, we are light years ahead of any other form builder or directory.
-We store the information in different ways, exposing many aspects to search and filter.
+With the BePro Listings approach, we are light years ahead of any other form builder or directory.
+BePro Listings store's the information in different ways, exposing many aspects to search and filter.
 What we are offering is unique, it can scale to millions of listings and you **cannot find this solution** anywhere else.

 The base free plugin is filled with features used in most, directory, classifieds and portfolio websites.
 Our addons facilitate tons of added features that are only applicable to a subset of users e.g. Real Estate agents, Car Dealers, etc. With this level of control, there is no limit to the type of listing website you can create.

 Many of what we give away for free, others will charge you for e.g. clusterd google maps and csv import.
 Also note our optional payment and notification features.
 You will need to download the free plugins BePro Cart and BePro Email to implement these features.
 We invite you to start **making money** today and take advantage of what we consider to be the most **advanced email notification plugin** available.
 These addons continue our trend of offering you a flexible way to build the directory experience that your users require.

 == Changelog ==
+= 2.1.61 (November 5th, 2014) =

+* Tweak listing type 2 layout
+* Fix for pages with geo features on but no lat/lon info

 = 2.1.60 (October 28th, 2014) =

 * Increased [bl_my_listings] shortcode compatability with custom themes